olabodeaguda/Identity-Client/README.md

-## Identity-Client-Middleware
+## Identity Provider Middleware
   Its a middleware developed using aspnetcore 2.1.0.
-It authenticate a log on user by connecting to the remote identity api.
+It authenticate a log on user by connecting to the remote identity providr api.

 ## Features
   #### it uses JWT Authentication mechanism.